DoTheEvo/selfhosted-apps-docker/prometheus_grafana_loki/readme.md

 [Official documentation.](https://prometheus.io/docs/prometheus/latest/configuration/configuration/)

-Contains the bare minimum setup of targets from where metrics are to be pulled.
+Contains the bare minimum settings of targets from where metrics are to be pulled.

 `prometheus.yml`
 ```yml